 Design and Manufacturing I (EMAE 260): This class was next in the design and manufacturing series, (160, 260, 360), and taught project management skills.
 I learned what makes a good team, a good team leader, and how to be successful within a project.
 This included going over requirements for a project, the technical and derived, in depth planing with dates, dealing with a budget, and the function of roles within a team.
 My team worked on a sit to stand device that would accommodate a large range of people, was cheap, easy to move, and satisfied the other requirements laid out to us.
 Throughout the semester, our group met regularly to draft documents, create slides, and design a device like this.
 We created things like a pugh chart, a bill of materials, a FMEA analysis, a Gantt Chart, a team charter and a responsibility matrix to mimic the breakdown of a large project into clear manageable pieces.
 Although doing the documentation felt repetitive, it was good to understand the communication aspect of the job and the need to follow the time, budget, and project requirements give to you, all while being effective within a team.

-The main engineering club I am in is Robotics!
-I have been on the team for about a year, and enjoy the wide array of things I get to learn.
-I work with the NRC micromouse team, which competes in the NASA competition every year.
+The main engineering club I was in was Robotics!
+I was on the team for about a year, and enjoyed the wide array of things I got to learn.
+I worked with the NRC micromouse team, which competes in the NASA competition every year.
 NRC micromouse makes a small robot that can navigate a maze as quickly as possible.
 This includes designing the pcb and the robot, and writing the code.
-Here's a couple of things I have done while being on the team!
+Here's a couple of things I did while being on the team!

 The couple of workshops I have attended, specifically over my high school years, were integral to my understanding of engineering!